SanderMertens/ecs-faq/README.md

 ## General questions

 ### What is an Entity Component System?
 ECS is an architecture paradigm for writing and organizing code.
-The key principles that define an ECS are a strict separation between data and logic (and therefore a lack of encapsulation) and the prominent role of composition in modeling data.
+The key principles that define ECS are a strict separation between data and logic (and therefore a lack of encapsulation) and the prominent role of composition in modeling data.

 ### What are examples of ECS implementations?
 Here is a list of both open source and closed source ECS frameworks: